-Level of Service Measurements and Targets Council's intended Level of Service is to: Make decisions that are robust, fair, timely, legally compliant and address critical issues, and that are communicated to the community Performance measure On-time completion of, or substantially undertaken annual plan actions How we will measure Record through Council's quarterly Statement of Service Performance 2019/20 results: • Annual plan actions - 47% Years 1-3 90% - Annual plan actions Year 4-10 Performance measure Completion of capital programme How we will measure Record through Council's quarterly Statement of Service Performance 2019/20 results: • Achievement of planned capital programme - 48.9% Years 1-3 Year 4-10 85% - planned capital programme Performance measure Māori responsiveness framework How we will measure Satisfaction ratings from each member of Te Roopuu Ahi Kaa about the effectiveness of each framework Governance and relationships Culture and identity Prosperity and well-being Resources and infrastructure Culture and identity Prosperity and well-being Years 1-3 80% or more overall satisfaction Year 4-10
+Level of Service Measurements and Targets Council's intended Level of Service is to: Make decisions that are robust, fair, timely, legally compliant and address critical issues, and that are communicated to the community Performance measure On-time completion of, or substantially undertaken annual plan actions How we will measure Record through Council's quarterly Statement of Service Performance 2019/20 results: • Annual plan actions - 47% Years 1-3 90% - Annual plan actions Year 4-10 30% - Allitual plan actions Performance measure Completion of capital programme How we will measure Record through Council's quarterly Statement of Service Performance 2019/20 results: • Achievement of planned capital programme - 48.9% Years 1-3 QEOV. planned sociated programme Year 4-10 85% - planned capital programme Performance measure Māori responsiveness framework How we will measure Satisfaction ratings from each member of Te Roopuu Ahi Kaa about the effectiveness of each framework outcome area.
+Governance and relationships Culture and identity Prosperity and well-being Resources and infrastructure Years 1-3 80% or more overall satisfaction Year 4-10 00% Of Thore over all satisfaction

 Level of Service Measurements and Targets Councils Intended Level of Service is to: Provide a high customer experience that satisfies the needs of the community.
 Performance measure (new) Customer views of their experience (both the customer service and service provided) with Council.
 How we will measure HappyOrNot Customer Surveys.
-Years 1-3 Number of responses: 500 or above Year 4-10 Customer Satisfaction Index (provided via the HappyOrNot system): Year 1 baseline Year 2-10 improvement on previous year.
+Years 1-3 Number of responses: 500 or above Year 4-10 Customer Satisfaction Index (provided via the HappyOrNot system): • Year 1 baseline • Year 2-10 improvement on previous year.